-- A. Continue the public hearing pursuant to Section 26.6 of the District Act to consider the District FY 2018-19 Annual Report on the Protection and Augmentation of Water Supplies, and direct staff to review such report with, and solicit comments from the District's advisory committees; - B. Hear public comments from groundwater producers and any interested persons regarding such report; and - C. Continue the public hearing regarding such report to the April 24, 2018 regular meeting, at 6:00 pm.
+- A. Continue the public hearing pursuant to Section 26.6 of the District Act to consider the District FY 2018-19 Annual Report on the Protection and Augmentation of Water Supplies (PAWS Report), and consider public comments from groundwater producers and any interested persons regarding the PAWS Report; - B. Direct staff to review the PAWS Report with, and solicit comments from the District's advisory committees; and - C. Hear public comments from groundwater producers and any interested persons regarding such report; and - D. Close the public hearing.